 What is a Polar Vortex?

 Polar vortexes are basically arctic hurricanes or cyclones.
 NASA defines them as “a whirling and persistent large area of low pressure, found typically over both North and South poles.”
-A winter phenomenon, vortexes develop as the sun sets over the pole and temperatures cool, and occur in the middle and upper troposphere and the stratosphere (roughly, between six to 31 miles above the Earth’s surface).
-In the Northern hemisphere, the vortexes move in a counterclockwise direction.
-Typically, they dip down over Canada, but according to NBC News, polar vortexes can move into the contiguous U.S. due to warm weather over Greenland or Alaska—which forces denser cold air south—or other weather patterns.
-But “this very well just may be one of those anomalies where it forces itself southward,” said Frank Giannasca, senior meteorologist at The Weather Channel.
+A winter phenomenon, vortexes develop as the sun sets over the pole and temperatures cool, and occur in the middle and upper troposphere and the stratosphere (roughly, between six and 31 miles above the Earth’s surface).

-Polar vortexes aren't rare—in fact, arctic winds do sometimes dip down into the eastern U.S.—but the sheer size of the area affected is.
-This happens only once in a decade or even longer, according to NBC.
+Polar vortexes aren't rare—in fact, arctic winds do sometimes dip down into the eastern U.S.—but sometimes the sheer size of the area affected is much greater than normal.

 So cold that frozen sharks have been known to wash up on Cape Cod beaches.
 So cold that animal keepers at the Calgary Zoo in Alberta, Canada once decided to bring its group of king penguins indoors for warmth (the species lives on islands north of Antarctica and the birds aren't used to extreme cold.)
 Even parts of Alabama and other regions in the Deep South have seen single-digit temperatures and wind chills below zero.

 But thankfully, this type of arctic freeze doesn't stick around forever: Temperatures will gradually warm up.